Logo

 Later, while Muhammad Yunus was studying at Chittagong College, he became active in cultural activities and won awards for drama.

-From 1969 to 1972, Muhammad Yunus was assistant professor of economics at Middle Tennessee State University in Murfreesboro.
+From 1969 to 1972, Muhammad Yunus was an assistant professor of economics at Middle Tennessee State University in Murfreesboro.

 Muhammad Yunus published the Bangladesh Newsletter from his home in Nashville.